swhitty/FlyingFox/README.md

 FlyingFox can be installed by using Swift Package Manager.

 **Note:** FlyingFox requires Swift 5.8 on Xcode 14.3+.
-It runs on iOS 13+, tvOS 13+, macOS 10.15+ and Linux.
+It runs on iOS 13+, tvOS 13+, watchOS 8+, macOS 10.15+ and Linux.
 Windows 10 support is experimental.

 To install using Swift Package Manager, add this to the `dependencies:` section in your Package.swift file: